overwolf/overwolf.github.io/docs/topics/hotkeys-best-practices.md

 ---
 id: hotkeys-best-practices
 title: Hotkeys Best Practices
-sidebar_label: Hotkeys best practices
+sidebar_label: Hotkey best practices
 ---

 ## Using Hotkeys

-The hotkeys are set in the manifest file, under the [hotKeys section](../api/manifest-json#hotkeys-object).
+Hotkeys are set in the manifest file, under the [hotKeys section](../api/manifest-json#hotkeys-object).

 :::important
 Hotkeys will only work in-game, not on desktop.